fxsitecompat/www.fxsitecompat.dev/content/contribute.md

 * **Social media**: [Tweet us the URL](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat) of your problematic site.
 You can also send us a direct message via [Twitter](https://twitter.com/messages/compose?recipient_id=1707307399).
 * **GitHub**: If you have a GitHub account, it might be easy to [file a new issue](https://github.com/fxsitecompat/reports/issues/new) on our repository.
-* **Bugzilla**: If you have Mozilla's Bugzilla account and can recognize an appropriate component for your issue, [file a new bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&keywords=regression%2C%20site-compat&cc=kohei.yoshino@gmail.com) directly.
 * **Email**: Simply drop us a line at [bugs@fxsitecompat.dev](mailto:bugs@fxsitecompat.dev).

 ## Improve the documents